Let's talk about Female body anatomy!

 It’s astounding to see the lying propaganda peddled in the medical community and blindly accepted as truth.
 Obviously, a woman’s body has evolved for the process of pregnancy, birth, and post-partum, and yet false theories to the contrary would persist until the 1950s.

-As a vagina superhero, I believe medical birth practices and midwifery can come together, each with the unique and vital value they provide.
-In fact, the word obstetrics, is actually the Latin word for midwife, and is taken from the root word obstare, meaning to stand before, because attendants stood in front of the mother to “catch” the baby.
+As a vulva superhero, I believe medical birth practices and midwifery can come together, each with the unique and vital value they provide.
+In fact, The word obstetrics is actually the Latin word for midwife and is taken from the root word obstare, meaning to stand before, because attendants stood in front of the mother to “catch” the baby.